On Childhood Bereavement: Best Practices Supporting Grieving Children and their FamiliesMay 15th, 2020

 About The Presentation

 This presentation aims to provide information to the community on how to support the needs of grieving children.
-Topics covered include how grief presents throughout the different developmental stages of children; what to expect as typical developmental behavior vs. grief reactions; why intentional language is important in death and dying, and how and why to have conversations about true cause of death.
+Topics covered include how grief presents throughout the different developmental stages of children; what to expect as typical developmental behavior vs. grief reactions; why intentional language is important in talking about death and dying, and how to have conversations about illnesses and true cause of death.
 Special attention will be given on how to support children and families grieving during the pandemic and how to keep emotional connections when the physical presence of community is absent.

 About the Presenter

 Brian Keating MA, LPC, CGP is a member of the National Alliance for Grieving Children and a Community Pathfinders Provider through Judi’s House/JAG Institute.
-Since the start of his career as a psychotherapist he has been committed to supporting children impacted by a death-loss.
-Drawing from an integrated approach of play therapy, mindfulness, and attachment theory, I approach bereavement from a non-diagnostic model that supports grieving children in how to integrate the death of a significant person in their lives in a way that is healthy and meaningful.
+Since the start of his career as a psychotherapist he has been committed to supporting children and families impacted by a death-loss.
+Drawing from an integrated approach of play therapy, mindfulness-based practices, and attachment theory, Brian approaches bereavement from a non-diagnostic model that supports grieving children in how to integrate the death of a significant person in their lives in a way that is healthy and meaningful.